mxndyj/AVLTree/README.md

 When prompted, you can perform the following operations:
 Insert: Type i, press enter, and then the numbers you want to insert separated by spaces.
 Press enter.
 Delete: Type d, press enter, then type the number you wish to delete and press enter.
+Search: Type s, press enter, then type number you want to search for.
 Print Inorder Traversal: Type p and press enter to see the current inorder traversal of the tree.
 Quit: Type q and press enter to exit the program.